 Best for those resolving to get organized

-I read The Life-Changing Magic of Tidying Up as part of my Rory Gilmore Reading Challenge a few years ago back when the book was all the rage, thanks to the author’s popular Netflix show based on the book.
-And, I’m here to tell you, I STILL use a lot of the organizational advice taught in the book.
+I read The Life-Changing Magic of Tidying Up a few years ago, and I’m here to tell you, I STILL use a lot of the organizational advice taught in the book.
 So, yes, it really is life-changing after all!

 It’s the kick in the pants we all need to get rid of what we don’t need and store what remains in ways that make better sense.
 The advice is both simple and practical to implement in real life, which is (I think) why it remains so successful.